neon-fish/cass/README.md

 > Saved 1 new image to Cass directory (`cass --dir`)
 ```

+Images can also be generated using the normal chat prompt and the `IMAGE` response tool.

+Simply request an image, and Cass will return a prompt for the image generator.

 ## Clipboard

 Text can be inserted from the clipboard.
 This is useful for including long multiline text, code, etc.